This tutorial will teach you how to attach epiphytic and vining plants to a hanging mount. I’ll also share some valuable pro tips and advice.

 Let me know if you have any questions about anything in this tutorial.

-If you found the article and video helpful, please consider clicking a share button below to spread the word to your friends and fellow hobbyists.
+If you found the article helpful, please consider clicking a share button below to spread the word to your friends and fellow hobbyists.